RezaShahrestani/programme/courses/Foundation/databases/week1/README.md

 # Introduction to Databases, Week 1

+In this class, students will be introduced to databases, including why we use them, how data is modeled, and how to interact with a relational database using SQL.

 ## Learning Goals

 Students should be able to explain what a database is, describe basic data modeling concepts, and perform basic SQL operations: SELECT, INSERT, UPDATE, DELETE, and simple filtering and sorting.